Home - Bookapy Book Preview

 “I’ll do it, but why can’t you do it?”

 “One of our rules is we can’t take physical form in this world,” Erren explained.
-“Only someone who is actually physically there can deal with these creatures.”
+“Only someone who is physically there can deal with these creatures.”

 “And you have a brother who has some kind of reason to unleash these creatures on this world?”